Table of Contents

 - Other fees may include an unused line fee, which compensates the lender for keeping the liquidity available to fund the unused portion of the facility, an administrative fee to cover the costs of monitoring and collateral audits and a prepayment fee if the borrower decides to repay the facility before the maturity date.

 - The interest rate on the facility depends both on the creditworthiness of your business and that of your clients since they are the ones paying your invoices.
-In a typical ABL arrangement, you can expect to pay between 7% and 17%.

 An example follows: